 This is something that I wasn’t expecting and actually avoid (on phones, for example).
 I still don’t like notches, but macOS handles it better than I expected.

 Compared to the older display, the new one is slightly taller.
 The top bar on macOS is also a bit taller to match the height of the notch.
 To the left side there’s the app menus and to the right side there’s menu bar items (battery, etc) like before.
-The space in the middle wasn’t previously used (I think?) and I don’t think we’re missing that much space here, but currently the icons that “overflow” are hidden automatically… I’ve been using an app called Bartender for years to hide most of the icons in this area, but most users don’t, so this might be a problem for some.
+The space in the middle wasn’t previously used (I think?) and I don’t think we’re missing that much space here, but currently the icons that “overflow” are hidden automatically… I’ve been using an app called Bartender for years to hide most of the icons in this area, but most users don’t, so this might be a problem for them.

 When viewing anything in full screen (apps, movies, etc) the top bar/area next to the notch turns completely black and it’s like you have a thicker top bezel.
 This isn’t an OLED display (more about this below), but it’s dark enough for me not to notice it most of the times.

 There’s something I don’t like: when using dark mode and a wallpaper with something not very dark at the top, you might end up having a bright bar at the top:

 This can be improved by using a wallpaper that is dark at the top or an app like Top Notch (good name!) to keep the bar always dark:

 The black bar from Top Notch is vision on screenshots though (I don’t mind, but some might):

 The inclusion of a notch without face ID (aka face unlock) draw some criticism online.
 Personally, I prefer a fingerprint scanner over face ID (especially during a pandemic when I have to use a mask), so the lack of some kind of face unlocking doesn’t affect me.